 DARREN HAYES - "Bloodstained Heart"

-Paul @ My Fizzy Pop
+Props To: Paul @ My Fizzy Pop

 Confession Time.
 Me circa my middle school years, I was all about Savage Garden.
 To this day "To The Moon & Back" is one of my favorite songs of all time.
 Despite this (and the vast majority of my blog buddies suggestions), I've never really felt any desire to look into Darren Hays solo material.
 Until now.
 His fourth solo release, dubbed Secret Codes and Battleships, was released in October and is often noted for being his most commercial-accessible, which is perhaps why I fell in love at first listen.
 My entrance into the album came through "Bloodstained Heart" at Paul's suggestion, primarily used for promo in Australia.
 The song has a shimmering vulnerability to it that reminds me a lot of Savage Garden's A-Material, and that's a very good thing indeed.
 That and a lot of gorgeous falcetto (which is always a good thing).